≡ Menu

-The fact is, all engineers are required to communicate via reports, recommendations and e-mails, and therefore, to rise to the top of the industry, an engineer must develop high-level writing skills.
+The fact is that all engineers are required to communicate through reports, recommendations, and emails.
+Therefore, to rise to the top of the industry, an engineer must develop advanced writing skills.

-If you are asking for approval of large expenditure, it is likely that you have just one shot at getting the go ahead.
+If you are asking for approval of a large expenditure, it is likely that you have just one chance to get approval.
 Don’t waste your opportunity by confusing the reader with pages and pages of verbiage.
 Get to the point by using concise sentences that create the necessary impact for important information.

 2. Spell Out Abbreviations

 Standard engineering practice is to spell out engineering terms the first time they are used and to put the abbreviation in brackets.
-From this point onwards you can use the abbreviation rather than spelling out the term each time.
-However, don’t assume the person reading the document understands the abbreviation straight off the bat; this looks arrogant and lazy.
-Also consider that some terms may appear confusing or contradictory for the reader.
-For example, AC could be referring to either ‘Air-Conditioning’ or ‘Alternating Current.’
+From that point onward, you can use the abbreviation rather than spelling out the term each time.
+However, don’t assume that the person reading the document understands the abbreviation straight off the bat; this looks arrogant and lazy.
+Also, consider that some terms may appear confusing or contradictory to the reader.
+For example, AC could refer to either “air conditioning” or “alternating current.”
 Be clear and leave no room for misinterpretation.

 3. Steer Clear of Big, Unnecessary Words

-Due to the complex nature of engineering there is a tendency to use big words when describing processes and vision.
-But doing so is contradictory to what you are trying to achieve.
-The beauty of world-class engineering is its ability to appear simplistic and effective rather than complicated and cumbersome, even though at the very core its technicality may be well beyond the understanding of the average person.
-The last thing you want is for your vision to misunderstood and branded “too difficult”, and so, even when pushing the outer limits of technology and science, do your level best to make implementation appear as straight-forward as possible.
+Due to the complex nature of engineering, there is a tendency to use big words when describing processes and visions.
+But doing so is contrary to what you are trying to achieve.
+The beauty of world-class engineering is its ability to appear simple and effective rather than complicated and cumbersome, even though, at its very core, its technicality may be well beyond the understanding of the average person.
+The last thing you want is for your vision to be misunderstood and branded “too difficult.”
+So, even when pushing the outer limits of technology and science, do your best to make implementation appear as straightforward as possible.

 4. Avoid Company-Specific Jargon

-In the engineering industry it is common for company-specific jargon to manifest itself among employees.
+In the engineering industry, it is common for company-specific jargon to develop among employees.
 This can also happen to self-employed engineers who work in tight circles.
-It is easy to fall into the habit of using this jargon when communicating with peers, and then to forget you are using the same jargon with those outside of your circle.
-Avoid jargon that is peer/ company-specific when writing documents.
-Failing to do so may instill a habit that may come back to bite you later down the line.
+It is easy to fall into the habit of using this jargon when communicating with peers and then forget that you are using the same jargon with those outside your circle.
+Avoid jargon that is specific to a peer group or company when writing documents.
+Failing to do so may instill a habit that could come back to bite you later.

 5. Adhere to Document Layout Requirements

 Even the most accomplished engineer has to follow guidelines for document submission.
-So before submitting a proposal or project plans make sure you enquire as to the requirements of the company or person(s) you are working for.
-For example, document submission guidelines differ in the public and private sectors, and in specific cases you may be required to follow guidelines you haven’t come across before.
+So, before submitting a proposal or project plan, make sure you inquire about the requirements of the company or people you are working for.
+For example, document submission guidelines differ in the public and private sectors, and in specific cases, you may be required to follow guidelines you haven’t come across before.

-Also remember when putting a document together that there is nothing worse than huge blocks of text thrown onto a page, absent of proper paragraphing, bulleting and numbering.
-Make sure you break your document down into highly readable bite-sized chunks, and focus on emphasizing key points/facts by separating them from other not so important aspects of the text.
+Also, remember when putting a document together that there is nothing worse than huge blocks of text thrown onto a page without proper paragraphs, bullets, or numbering.
+Make sure you break your document down into small, readable chunks, and focus on emphasizing key points and facts by separating them from less important aspects of the text.

-You might think that the diagram you spent an entire day putting together is self-explanatory, but the person reading your document may think it is annoyingly confusing.
+You might think that the diagram you spent an entire day putting together explains itself clearly, but the person reading your document may find it annoyingly confusing.
 Never leave these things to chance.
-If there is anything about a diagram that could be misunderstood or misinterpreted then write a paragraph below explaining dimensions, technical details, cost and whatever else might cause the reader to question its meaning.
+If there is anything about a diagram that could be misunderstood or misinterpreted, write a paragraph below it explaining dimensions, technical details, cost, and anything else that might cause the reader to question its meaning.

 7. Always Complete a Final Draft

-Your engineering skills might be amazing, but how often does a project NOT need revising, even if just a little.
+Your engineering skills might be amazing, but how often does a project not need revising, even if only a little?
 Well, the same goes for your writing.
 Every written communication needs a final draft before it lands in the lap of its target audience.
-Read your document one final time and make sure your grammar is on point, your spelling correct and your syntax as good as it can be.
+Read your document one final time and make sure your grammar is on point, your spelling is correct, and your syntax is as strong as it can be.

 8. Employ a Second Set of Eyes

-When pitching for funding or a contract you can’t afford to be misunderstood, not just in terms of confusing sentences but also in terms of the recipient assuming you are lazy and incompetent because your work contains grammatical errors.
-And this is where a second set of eyes is a must.
-Whether it’s a well-read work colleague or a friend who teaches English, employ a second set of eyes to proofread your work and spot those errors you missed.
+When pitching for funding or a contract, you can’t afford to be misunderstood, not just in terms of confusing sentences but also in terms of the recipient assuming you are lazy or incompetent because your work contains grammatical errors.
+This is where a second set of eyes is a must.
+Whether it’s a well-read work colleague or a friend who teaches English, employ a second set of eyes to proofread your work and spot the errors you missed.

 9. Sign and Date Your Work